StefanMeGit/FeatherM0-Esk8-Remote/README.md

 - priority transmission handling!
 Deactivating display refresh and UART pull if no valid transmission is received until
   - ESTOPMODE is triggered, then display is refreshing again for anaysing error
 - breaklight integration with adaptive flash warning
-  - if trigger is under centerHallValue the breaklight will be bright
+  - if trigger is under middle position the breaklight will be bright
-  - if trigger is close to minHallValue the breaklight will flash
+  - if trigger is close to full break position the breaklight will flash